UK's Johnson says: We need to get the travel industry moving again | Politics

 - United Kingdom

-British Prime Minister Boris Johnson said on Monday that he wanted to get the travel industry moving again and that he wanted a simple user-friendly system of rules for foreign travel.
+British Prime Minister Boris Johnson said on Monday that he wanted to get the travel industry moving again with a simple user-friendly system of rules to allow for trips abroad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)